Michigan Matters: Celebrating 3 Trailblazers & Black History Month

 He’s written a new book, “Diversity is Not Enough; A Roadmap to Recruit, Develop and Promote Black Leaders in America,” which talks about diversity, equity and inclusion at companies and organizations.

-He shared insights into how firms have successfully and unsuccessfully addressed these issues.MORE NEWS: Cousin Accused Of Lying About Missing Teen Zion Foster Is Convicted
+He shared insights into how firms have successfully and unsuccessfully addressed these issues.MORE NEWS: Man Charged In String Of Fires In Detroit, Highland Park

 Watch Michigan Matters, Sunday at 8am on CBS 62